bschatzow/home-assistant.io/source/_includes/common-tasks/snapshots.md

 * `ssl`
 * `media`

 A partial snapshot consists of any number of the above default directories and installed add-ons.
+There is a good chance that the database file will be corrupted during the snapshot restore.
+A good practice is to stop the database prior to making your snapshot.

 ### Making a Snapshot from the UI